About the Author

 Nearly six decades in international trade and export development

-Extensive overseas work across Asia, Europe, the Middle East, and North America
+Extensive overseas work across Asia, Europe, the Middle East, the Caribbean, Australasia, and North America

 Long-term professional and personal involvement in South Korea